Keep on Going. Keep on Hoping.

 Maybe your psychic powers are stronger than mine?

 Still, I’ve made good use of all five of my undergrad college experiences, and all eight of my majors.
-I’m an eager member of the 2021 Class of Southern New Hampshire University, studying for my MFA in Creative Writing, and can’t wait to graduate next February!
+I may now also boast myself as a member of the 2021 Class of Southern New Hampshire University, having received my Master of Fine Arts in Creative Writing in 2021.